Skip to content

 TRAINING

-NMIN’s Highly Qualified Personnel (HQP) Program seeks to cultivate the next generation of nanomedicine scientists and entrepreneurs, and to train the skilled workforce required by the growing nanomedicines industry in Canada.
+From 2019 to 2024, NMIN’s Highly Qualified Personnel (HQP) Program cultivated the next generation of nanomedicine scientists and entrepreneurs, and helped train the skilled workforce required by the growing nanomedicines industry in Canada.

-The program benefits from the input of the HQP Program Advisory Committee (HPAC).
+The program benefited from the input of the former HQP Program Advisory Committee (HPAC).

-The HQP Program is a top priority for the Network and will be the most immediately transformational program NMIN offers.
+The HQP Program was a top priority for the Network and was the most immediately transformational program NMIN offered.

-The Priority Areas and Strategic Goals of the NMIN HQP Program
+The former Priority Areas and Strategic Goals of the NMIN HQP Program

 Priority Area 1: Nanomedicine Research Skills and Experience